-English 111 is about living more intensely.
+Live more intensely.
 Rather than providing answers, literature prompts us to ask better questions of ourselves and each other.
 Drama, poetry, short stories, and novels will guide us in discussion, reflection, and writing about literature.

-Pre-requisites: ENGL 110 with a grade of "C" or better or equivalent, or written permission of the Instructor and School Chair.
+Prerequisites: ENGL 110 with a grade of "C" or higher or equivalent.
 Note: English 112/114 is intended for students interested in a literary focus.